sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Get Bearer Token Script
+## Authentication - REQUIRED
-In this step, we will look at a script that authenticates to the [Sigma get access token endpoint](https://help.sigmacomputing.com/reference/token) and returns a bearer token (token)
+In this step, we will look at a script that authenticates to the [get access token endpoint](https://help.sigmacomputing.com/reference/token) and returns a bearer token (token)

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> The token is valid for 3599 seconds (just under one hour) and needs to be refreshed.